 Asia > India > Himachal

-We arrived in McLeodganj area and headed straight to Dharamkot.
-Dharamkot is a quieter part of this area with very basic accommodation.
-For more information about Dharamkot, please feel free to refer to my previous blog post by clicking here.
-We slept early after packing super light backpacks with basic things – torch, water bottles, sun block, money, sun glasses, etc. We woke up at early and headed to Gallu at 6 am after a light protein based breakfast.
+We woke up at early, had a light protein based breakfast and headed to Gallu at 6 am.
 The walk to Gallu is through a medium dense forest of deodar tree with a path of easy steps made of pebbles that you can walk on.
 The two times that I visited were in summer and both the times this area was beautifully misty and there wasn’t much sunlight in this section.
 Alternatively, you can also take a cab or an auto (costs 300-350) to Gallu (from McL) and start your trek from there.

 Upon arriving Gallu, we refilled out water bottles to keep ourselves hydrated.
 If you want, you can catch your breakfast from here.
 There’s a beautiful small café under Tiger’s Crest hotel which overlooks the valley.
 They have good pancakes and ginger honey mint tea.
 More details about Gallu are on my post on it which can be accessed by clicking here.
 The trek from Gallu faces the sun so I recommend you start your trek early like us, not in the noon.